-- Resolution 683 of 2012

-- Resolution 4142 of 2012
+- Resolution 683 of 2012 (sanitary requirements for food containers) - Resolution 4142 of 2012 (sanitary requirements for metal containers)

-- Resolution 4143 of 2012

-- Resolution 834 of 2013

-- Resolution 835 of 2013
+- Resolution 4143 of 2012 (sanitary requirements for plastic containers) - Resolution 834 of 2013 (sanitary requirements for cellulosic based containers) - Resolution 835 of 2013(sanitary requirements for glass and ceramic containers)

 U.S. meat and poultry exporters should note that INVIMA conducts rigorous physical inspections of incoming shipments at ports-of-entry.
-Shipment detentions or rejections happen frequently due to the presence of foreign material (e.g. dust, wood chips, etc.) in the bottom of containers.
+Shipment detentions or rejections can happen due to the presence of foreign material (e.g. dust, wood chips, etc.) in the bottom of containers or stained boxes.
 It is highly recommended that exporters take due diligence in working with their plant or cold storage of export to ensure container cleanliness and labeling compliance.
-Exporters should be aware of the provisions under Decree 1500.
+Exporters should be aware of the provisions under Decree 1500, by which the MHSP set the rules for the inspection, surveillance and control system for domestic and imported meat, meat products, and meat derivatives.